 It’s been fun to watch your life in Portland take shape- getting and changing jobs, making friends, buying a house, getting married- and starting to bike commute!
 (Kim’s note: Michele and Glenn rode to work with me when I began bike commuting.
 I was too intimidated to do it alone).
 We have been so thrilled to be a small part of it.
 While we are sad to see you go (setting out with even less stuff than when you showed up!) we are so excited for you- and look forward to living vicariously through you by reading your blog regularly.

 Which brings us back to this gift-giving dilemma.
-We though about this long and hard… after all, what can you get people that are about to strap all of their belongings on their backs?
-And then, the answer struck us like a bolt of lightening.
+We thought about this long and hard… after all, what can you get people who are about to strap all of their belongings on their backs?
+And then, the answer struck us like a bolt of lightning.

 While you are out experiencing a myriad of countries and all of their wonders and adventures- we want you at the same time to make the world a better place!

 Enclosed you will find the money to create what we are affectionately calling the “Kim and Brian Do Good Fund.”

 During your travels, we want you to give all of this money away in whatever way you want.
 You can give it here in the U.S., or in some foreign land.
 You can be serious in your giving, or be crazy, funny, or hare-brained.
 You can give it away visibly or anonymously.
 You can plan how you are going to do it, or just give it spontaneously in the moment.
 You can give it to people, to children, to animals, or to the environment.
 You can give it all away at once or you can spread it out and give a little bit here, a little bit there.
 You can give it away in any combination above.
 We don’t care!

 Don’t stress about doing the “best thing” with the money.
 Don’t dwell on all of the world’s ills and feel pressure to try to fix them.
 We want you, instead, to listen to your soul.
 Give the money away in any way that makes you come alive.